Atlas V: Human-rating certification

-Project Kuiper
+Amazon Leo

-Amazon selected the Atlas V to launch some of the satellites for Project Kuiper.
-Project Kuiper will offer a high-speed satellite internet constellation service.
-The contract signed with Amazon is for all nine remaining available Atlas V rockets.
-Project Kuiper aims to put thousands of satellites into orbit.
+Amazon selected the Atlas V to launch some of the satellites for Amazon Leo, formerly known as Project Kuiper.
+Amazon Leo will offer a high-speed satellite internet constellation service.
+The contract signed with Amazon was for all nine remaining available Atlas V rockets.
+Amazon Leo aims to put thousands of satellites into orbit.
 ULA is Amazon's first launch provider.
-Two Kuiper test satellites were launched on Atlas V in 2023 because their originally-contracted launch vehicles were not available on time.
-The remaining eight Atlas V Kuiper launches will each carry a full payload of Kuiper satellites.
-Most of the Kuiper constellation will use other launch vehicles.
-The first launch of an Atlas V carrying the first batch of 27 Kuiper satellites launched on April 28, 2025.
+Two test satellites were launched on Atlas V in 2023 because their originally-contracted launch vehicles were not available on time.
+The remaining eight Atlas V Amazon Leo launches each carried a full payload of production Leo satellites.
+Most of the Amazon Leo constellation will use other launch vehicles.
+The first launch of an Atlas V carrying the first batch of 27 production Leo satellites launched on April 28, 2025, and the eighth and final Atlas V production Leo launch occurred on July 2, 2026.

 Versions

 Atlas V family with asymmetric SRBs.